gavinlc/fika-frontend-exercise/readme.md

 ### Notes

 I've moved the API key into a `.env` file, and included a `.env.sample`.
 The key is shown above, but in case it was secret, it shouldn't be in the repo.
+You will need to copy `.env.sample` => `.env` and add the API key.

 Things to do:
 - Add Cypress for F/E resting